A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: A case study

 Next we evaluate power and operating characteristics of the three methods in Table \ref{T:bin_power}.
-Our RABR has the highest overall power at $81.58\%$, compared to the non-adaptive design at $76.09\%$ and DBCD at $75.06\%$ (Table \ref{T:bin_power}).
-The probability of selecting and confirming the efficacy of the right dose (high exposure group) is also the largest ($74.59\%$).
-Moreover, RABR achieves the sample size for the placebo and $S_1$ at $72.2$ and $70.15$, which are close to our target at $72$.
-On the other hand, it adaptively decreases the sample size in the worst performing treatment group to $37.84$.
+Our RABR has the highest overall power at $86.22\%$, compared to the non-adaptive design with fixed randomization at $82.57\%$ and DBCD at $81.97\%$ (Table \ref{T:bin_power}).
+The probability of selecting and confirming the efficacy of the right dose ($D_2$; high exposure group) is also the highest ($78.40\%$).
+Another objective for two adaptive designs is to reach a target sample size of $72$ for both the placebo and the selected arm $S_1$.
+RABR achieves an average sample size of $72.02$ for the placebo and $69.93$ for $S_1$, which are closer to the target sample size than DBCD with $50.33$ for the placebo and $67.69$ for $S_1$.
+We observe that in general RABR has the largest variation in average sample size while fixed randomization has the smallest one based on standard deviation reported in parenthesis.